 Why are we here?

-When we die, which we all must do, the curtain will come down on the theatre of our life and the producer will walk on the stage.
-Then all will be over for us except the final examination of our earthly life which we will either pass or fail.
+When we die, which we all must do, the curtain will come down on the theater of our lives and the producer will walk on the stage.
+Then, all will be over for us except for the final examination of our earthly life which we will either pass or fail.
 Crudely put, a pass means eternity in the arms of the loving, living God whilst rejection means separation from Him for all eternity for there is no making amends after death as the parable of the rich man and Lazarus so clearly demonstrates.
 (Luke 16: 19-31)

-Sin is endemic in humankind as outlined by John in his letters and Judas Iscariot, one of the Apostles, strikingly proves that no society is without evil but when we repent our sins we are promised forgiveness providing that we in turn forgive others and this command cannot be diluted in any way.
+Sin (wrongdoing) is endemic in humankind as outlined by John in his letters and Judas Iscariot, one of the chosen Apostles, strikingly proves by his betrayal of Jesus, that no society is without evil but when we repent our sins we are promised forgiveness providing that we in turn forgive others and this command cannot be diluted in any way.
 If we want unqualified forgiveness then we must forgive without qualification.

 Faith and good works are joined together by an unbreakable bond and the bond which ties them together is the Grace of our Lord Jesus Christ without which we are lost, for no amount of good works by unbelievers will save them nor will an uncaring lack of good works save those who have faith only.

-Paul in his 1st letter to the Corinthians chapter 13 wrote, "If I have a faith that can move mountains, but do not have love, I am nothing.
+Paul in his 1st letter to the Corinthians chapter 13 emphasised this when he wrote, "If I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing."